reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-spring-cloud-sns-sqs-pubsub.md

 Now that we have our publisher microservice up and running, let's shift our focus to develop the second component of our publisher-subscriber implementation: the subscriber microservice.

 For our use case, the subscriber microservice will simulate a `notification dispatcher service` that sends out account creation confirmation emails to users.
-It will listen for messages on an SQS queue `dispatch-email-notification` and perform the email dispatch logic, which for the sake of demonstration, will be a simple log statement (I wish everything was this easier 😆).
+It will listen for messages on an SQS queue `dispatch-email-notification` and perform the email dispatch logic, which for the sake of demonstration, will be a simple log statement (I wish everything was this easy 😆).

 ### SQS Queue Configuration